Patient education: Lung cancer prevention and screening (Beyond the Basics)

 Chemoprevention of lung cancer

-Cigarette smoking and other risk factors for lung cancer
+Cigarette smoking and other possible risk factors for lung cancer

 Overview of smoking cessation management in adults

 The following organizations also provide reliable health information.